 Why The Field Lab?

-We need to develop new and effective ways of working with climate change data, while also working to create a more equitable and pluralistic data. (change)
+We need to develop new and effective ways for working with climate data, while also working to create a more equitable and pluralistic disaster risk management.

 GLOBAL LOCATIONS